Outset

 The Kalahari story

-Open heat, wildlife country, and low-cover burden
+Open heat, wildlife country, and low cover

 The Kalahari tells a different desert story from the great rock-and-dune spectacles.
-Its seriousness comes through open heat, sand, sparse cover, wildlife movement, and the cumulative burden of time spent out in low-shelter country.
+Its seriousness comes through open heat, sand, sparse cover, wildlife movement, and the cumulative effect of time spent out in low-shelter country.

 The story